 Culture Change: Measuring the gap makes the invisible, visible

-In 100% of the deals where significant value was lost, the senior leaders (in corporate and private equity firms) all report that culture issues were the cause.
+In 100% of deals where significant value was lost, senior leaders in corporate and private equity firms reported that culture issues were the root cause.

-According to PwC research report “How to Create Value Beyond the Deal”, senior leaders report culture as being critical to business success and essential for value retention in a merger and acquisition; however, few truly understand it (yet proceed as if “this time” it will work out fine.)
+According to PwC’s research report “How to Create Value Beyond the Deal,” senior leaders identify culture as critical to business success and essential for value retention in M&As.
+Yet, many proceed as if “this time” it will all work out, despite lacking a full understanding of cultural integration.

-There are obviously, better options available than leaving money on the table due to optimism, impotence and surrender.
-This all sounds like too much unnecessary suffering and permanent damage if you ask me.
-A new approach is needed to support leaders responsible for merging separate cultures more successfully.
+Better options exist than leaving money on the table due to optimism, inertia, or lack of expertise.
+The unnecessary suffering and permanent damage caused by poor cultural integration demand a new approach to help leaders merge separate cultures more successfully.

 “Buyers and sellers both are saying culture and people need to be the highest priority from day one.” — PwC